Amneal Pharmaceuticals, Inc. (NYSE:AMRX) Short Interest Down 19.3% in January

 Amneal Pharmaceuticals, Inc. (NYSE:AMRX) was the target of a large decrease in short interest during the month of January.
 As of January 15th, there was short interest totalling 2,130,000 shares, a decrease of 19.3% from the December 31st total of 2,640,000 shares.
 Based on an average trading volume of 768,100 shares, the short-interest ratio is currently 2.8 days.
 Currently, 2.2% of the company’s stock are short sold.

 Hedge funds have recently made changes to their positions in the business.
 State Street Corp lifted its position in shares of Amneal Pharmaceuticals by 12.5% in the 2nd quarter.
 State Street Corp now owns 2,738,815 shares of the company’s stock worth $14,023,000 after acquiring an additional 303,813 shares during the period.
-Los Angeles Capital Management LLC lifted its position in shares of Amneal Pharmaceuticals by 3.7% during the 3rd quarter.
-Los Angeles Capital Management LLC now owns 180,910 shares of the company’s stock worth $966,000 after buying an additional 6,490 shares during the period.
-Algert Global LLC lifted its position in shares of Amneal Pharmaceuticals by 118.9% during the 2nd quarter.
-Algert Global LLC now owns 102,860 shares of the company’s stock worth $527,000 after buying an additional 55,870 shares during the period.
-Goldman Sachs Group Inc. lifted its position in shares of Amneal Pharmaceuticals by 64.3% during the 2nd quarter.
-Goldman Sachs Group Inc. now owns 685,079 shares of the company’s stock worth $3,508,000 after buying an additional 268,175 shares during the period.
-Finally, Boothbay Fund Management LLC bought a new position in shares of Amneal Pharmaceuticals during the 2nd quarter worth approximately $124,000.
+Los Angeles Capital Management LLC lifted its position in shares of Amneal Pharmaceuticals by 3.7% in the 3rd quarter.
+Los Angeles Capital Management LLC now owns 180,910 shares of the company’s stock worth $966,000 after acquiring an additional 6,490 shares during the period.
+Algert Global LLC lifted its position in shares of Amneal Pharmaceuticals by 118.9% in the 2nd quarter.
+Algert Global LLC now owns 102,860 shares of the company’s stock worth $527,000 after acquiring an additional 55,870 shares during the period.
+Goldman Sachs Group Inc. lifted its position in shares of Amneal Pharmaceuticals by 64.3% in the 2nd quarter.
+Goldman Sachs Group Inc. now owns 685,079 shares of the company’s stock worth $3,508,000 after acquiring an additional 268,175 shares during the period.
+Finally, Boothbay Fund Management LLC bought a new stake in shares of Amneal Pharmaceuticals in the 2nd quarter worth approximately $124,000.
 Institutional investors own 33.03% of the company’s stock.

 Separately, Zacks Investment Research raised Amneal Pharmaceuticals from a “hold” rating to a “buy” rating and set a $5.00 target price on the stock in a report on Tuesday, January 25th.
 Five research analysts have rated the stock with a buy rating, Based on data from MarketBeat, the stock presently has a consensus rating of “Buy” and a consensus price target of $7.30.